vgalab/CodeNetVis/README.md

 # Cytoscape Magnetic Layout

-Contributors: Mykyta Shvets, Ehsan Moradi, Dr. Debajyoti Mondal
+Contributors: Mykyta Shvets, Ehsan Moradi, Debajyoti Mondal

 An app for Cytoscape 3.9.1+ that introduces a magnetic force to the default prefuse algorithm.